qhr961217-CMU/2PC-FSP/README.md

 3. If the server has already get all the response (include `"timeout"`) from all of the server, the server will eventually make decision result.

-4. If the server has already get all the `"ACKs"` from users, this commit process will eventually finish.
+4. If the server has already get all the `"ACKs"` from users, this commit process will eventually `finish`.

 5. If the server make the decision as `"commit"`, all of the users will eventually received the same decision `"commit"`.